sergiomtzlosa/API-IoT/README.md

 To use this project it is mondatory to install MySQL or MariaDB, MongoDB, mysqli extension for php and MOngoDB Driver for php.

+The system uses security token, they expire every 24 hours, if you want to renew then just perform login again with the same credentials of the user your are using, the database will care about all!!!

 ## Installation

 - Launch the script for database creation in your MySQL: